 Lease Termination (Month-to-Month Tenancy) – 30 Days (§ 58-2570)

-The Kansas thirty (30) day notice to quit is only to be served to tenants that have committed a second lease violation within six (6) months of receiving an initial 14/30-Day Notice to Comply or Quit.
+The Kansas thirty (30) day notice to quit is only to be served to tenants that have committed a second lease violation within six (6) months of receiving the initial 14/30-Day Notice to Comply or Quit.
 The thirty (30) day notice to quit does not give the tenant any chance to cure the violation; they are required to vacate the rental property within thirty (30) days of being served with the notice.
 If the tenant does not vacate the premises within the notice period, the landlord can terminate the lease agreement and file an action for eviction in court.
 Laws

 The Kansas fourteen/thirty (14/30) day notice to comply or quit is used to inform a tenant of their lease violations, how to cure the violations, and when the lease agreement will terminate if they do not comply with the notice.
 The tenant will have fourteen (14) days to cure all non-compliances or the landlord will terminate the lease/rental agreement in thirty (30) days.
 If the tenant commits the same violations within six (6) months from the date of notice is received, the landlord can terminate the rental agreement with a 30-Day Notice to Quit (with no option to cure).
 Laws – § 58-2564(a) and §